ChrisKeefe/urdea-poster/README.md

 * LaTeX package dependencies including beamerposter (these usually come with your TeX installation, but if not, you can get them from [CTAN])
 * [Raleway] and [Lato], which are both available under Open Font License
+* The [nature] citation style by Peter Czoshke, vendored here.

 ## Usage